projectcapsule/capsule/use_cases.md

 # Use cases for Capsule
 ## Acme Corp.
 Public Container as a Service (CaaS) platform

-Acme Corp. is a cloud provider that wants to enhance their public offer with a new CaaS service based on Kubernetes.
+Acme Corp. is a cloud provider that wants to enhance its public offer with a A new CaaS service based on Kubernetes.
-Acme Corp. already provides an _Infrastructure as a Service_ (IaaS) platform with VMs, Storage, DBaaS, and other managed traditional services.
+Acme Corp. has already provided an _Infrastructure as a Service_ (IaaS) platform With VMs, Storage, DBaaS, and other managed traditional services.

 ### The background

-The new CaaS service from Acme Corp. will include:
+The new CaaS service from Acme Corp. will include:-

 - **Shared CaaS**: